What's a “drive,” or “volume?”

 # (There isn't a Set-Acl command here, as I'm assuming that the user you run

-# PhotoStructure with can already read the new .uuid file.
+# PhotoStructure with will be able to read this new .uuid file.
 If this isn't the case,

-# please add the read permission to this file.)
+# please add the proper read permissions to this file.)

 Note that this UUID doesn’t actually need to match the physical volume UUID.
 If